Convergence analysis of BDDC preconditioners for composite DG discretizations of the cardiac cell-by-cell model: Introduction

-The paper is structured as follows: in Section \ref{sec: model}, we briefly introduce a simplified cardiac cell-by-cell model, referring to \cite{tveito2021bis, tveito2017, tveito2021} for further details on the derivation of the EMI model; we present instead concise formulations for time and space hybrid-DG discretizations.
-Then in Section~\ref{sec: preconditioner}, we introduce the BDDC preconditioner for this type of hybrid-DG discretizations.
+The paper is structured as follows: in Section \ref{sec: model}, we briefly introduce a simplified cardiac cell-by-cell model, referring to \cite{tveito2021bis, tveito2017, tveito2021} for further details on the derivation of the EMI model; we present instead concise formulations for time and space composite-DG discretizations.
+Then in Section~\ref{sec: preconditioner}, we introduce the BDDC preconditioner for this type of composite-DG discretizations.
 The main result of the paper can be found in Section \ref{sec: theoretical convergence}, where a complete proof for the convergence is provided.
-Numerical tests validate the theoretical bound through both serial and parallel simulations, reported in Section~\ref{sec: numerical results}.
+Numerical tests validate the theoretical bound through serial simulations, reported in Section~\ref{sec: numerical results}.
 Section \ref{sec: conclusions} concludes the paper with synthetic discussion and comments.